 Musashi suggests that the warrior must be ever increasing in wisdom and spirit, and to distinguish between good and evil.

 Later in the Water Book, Musashi goes into detail on sword fighting techniques.
 These techniques include the stance, gaze, grip of the sword, footwork, and striking styles.
+He also discusses the concept of rhythm in great detail.

 The lesson here, is that water flows and fits into a container, much like a person should learn to flow and adapt with their surroundings.
 Do not remain rigid and awkward, and always be adaptable to the variety of situations that may present themselves.
 Much like the applications of different weapons in the Ground Book, a person must too remain adaptable, and prescribe the right attitudes and methods to each situation.